 A crisis on our campus is a major emergency situation that stands to affect a large number of people at Wentworth and requires immediate action by public safety officials and senior administrators.
 This can range from a serious crime or threat to the public safety on or directly adjacent to campus; to a sudden death on campus; to a widespread controversy involving students; to an outbreak of contagious disease; to an incident involving the use of weapons on campus; to a natural disaster or another serious threat—including one that might necessitate the evacuation of residence halls, administration buildings, labs or classrooms.

-4) The director of public safety, coordinating with the dean of student affairs, the Office of the Provost and Office of Human Resources, begins the process of notifying all students, faculty, and staff members—the campus community at large—and may issue an initial RAVE alert or campus-wide email message at this time.
+4) The director of public safety, coordinating with the vice president of student affairs, the Office of the Provost and Office of Human Resources, begins the process of notifying all students, faculty, and staff members—the campus community at large—and may issue an initial RAVE alert or campus-wide email message at this time.
 Additional messages will be distributed at appropriate intervals during and through the end of the crisis situation.

 a) These messages from Public Safety will contain information on specific steps to follow during an emergency.
 Any questions about procedures from campus constituencies should be directed to the Office of Public Safety, at 617-989-4400 (Non-emergencies) or 617-989-4444 (Emergency Line).